Rowland Theater: Operation

-The Rowland Theater is currently owned by Philipsburg Borough and run by the non-profit Rowland Theater, Inc. Its governing body consists of a volunteer Board of Directors, and it employs approximately eight full-time employees (management. projection, and cleaning staffs).
+The Rowland Theater is currently owned by Philipsburg Borough and run by the non-profit Rowland Theater, Inc. Its governing body consists of a volunteer Board of Directors.
 Concessions and other jobs are staffed by volunteers from the local community, and volunteer hours can be used as credit towards a variety of local programs which have community service requirements.

 Seating

-The theater can accommodate approximately 1150 people total, and approximately 950 during normal operation.
+The theater's seating was replaced with new seats to better match the original seats.
+The theatre can seat approx. 400 on the main floor and 200 in the lower balcony and 270 in the upper balcony.
 This is due to the seats in the back portion of the balcony being originals, and therefore off-limits to the general public.
 They can be opened when needed, but this hasn't happened during modern operation.

-Ticket Prices
+Ticket prices

 Prices for movies shown at the Rowland remain among the lowest in the United States.
 Ticket prices are as follows: